 At Little Heath School we have a strong pastoral system which promotes co-operation, caring and understanding amongst all our pupils.
-The Deputy Heads, Assistant Heads, Heads of Year, Achievement Leaders and Student Voice Office will deal, in the first instance, with any concerns relating to discrimination from pupils and will use existing school procedures as appropriate.
+The Deputy Heads, Assistant Heads, Heads of Year and Achievement Leaders will deal, in the first instance, with any concerns relating to discrimination from pupils and will use existing school procedures as appropriate.

-Please see related policies on behaviour and anti-bullying.
+Please see related policy on behaviour (including anti-bullying).